 There’s promise in the supposed premise of this campaign - a Marvel-like band of mismatched heroes with complementary abilities from all over the world - but they only spend a tiny fraction of the game working together.
 The rest they spend being threatened by Merry from The Lord Of The Rings, which is precisely as boot-quaking as it sounds.

 Taylor Kurosaki and Jacob Minkoff, the narrative and design directors behind Infinity Ward’s renaissance period, both left the studio in 2021 to set up a new venture.
-And their absence is already felt in the remixed Modern Warfare II, which unwisely hangs much of its storytelling off cardboard cutouts like Soap and Ghost, and fails to match its immediate predecessor for convincing character development or emotional heft.
+And their absence is already felt in the remixed Call Of Duty: Modern Warfare 2, which unwisely hangs much of its storytelling off cardboard cutouts like Soap and Ghost, and fails to match its immediate predecessor for convincing character development or emotional heft.

 That said, Minkoff’s former team offers up some of its best-ever levels in the course of this campaign.
 There’s a brilliantly silly car chase that has you hopping between the hoods of jeeps in motion, making full use of Warzone’s floaty-but-fun driving mechanics.
 And a Mexican mansion with a hidden armory and genuine stealth potential to reward careful planners.
 The very finest is Recon by Fire, which begins as a retread of All Ghilled Up, before blossoming into an impressively open-ended assault on a Spanish smuggling operation beneath the blades of slowly spinning wind turbines.